 This free program was developed in response to requests from current and former PMC caregivers who often ask to be put it touch with someone who’s “been there.”
-Mentees (current caregivers) can hope to gain social support as well as confidence in their caregiving skills.
-Mentors (former caregivers) can hope to gain social support, have the opportunity to make meaning out of prior painful experiences, and give back to other caregivers.
+Mentees (new caregivers) can expect to gain social support as well as confidence in their caregiving skills.
+Mentors (seasoned or former caregivers) have an opportunity to provide much-needed support while making meaning out of loss as they give back to caregivers new to this journey.

 “Back when Carl and I were first navigating his Alzheimer’s diagnosis, I was so grateful for the kind offers of understanding, compassion, advice, and a listening presence by folks who were walking the same path, just further along.
 No one understands quite like someone who has lived it.
 The Caring Collective is a way to give back and be there for others, as others were there for us.” — Susan Jewett, mentor

-Before being matched, mentors will receive training in providing emotional support, giving advice about environmental symptom management, and sharing resources.
-The mentor’s role is not to provide medical advice or crisis response.
-Mentees and mentors are personally paired by the PMC social work team to ensure a good fit.
+Before being matched, mentors will be screened and receive training in providing emotional support, giving advice about environmental symptom management, and sharing resources.
+Mentees and mentors will meet for approximately 1 hour per week for up to 6 weeks.
+The mentor’s role is not to provide medical advice, psychotherapy, or crisis management.
+Mentees and mentors are personally paired by the PMC social work team for a good fit.

 Interested in becoming a mentor or mentee?
 See the eligibility checklist below and apply.
 Once we receive your application, you will be contacted for a brief phone interview.